kuzzleio/kuzzle/docs/architecture.md

 Workers attach themselves to the broker service that is fed by Kuzzle to perform any kind of tasks.

-As an example, the persistence to [elasticsearch]("https://www.elastic.co/products/elasticsearch") is implemented as a *write* worker in Kuzzle core.
+For instance, writing persistent data to kuzzle is implemented as a write worker

 Additionally, serveral Workers of the same type can be launched in parallel, on the same or a different host.